Science as Falsification Karl Popper

 The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization

 How Could We Be Wrong?
-Conclusion: Two Pillars of Truth Close Pop-up all posts in this chapter The pursuit of truth is a fundamental human endeavor.
-However, arriving at the truth can be challenging, as our beliefs and ideas may be based on flawed assumptions or lack sufficient evidence.
-The scientific method and the Socratic … Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization
+Conclusion: Two Pillars of Truth Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close The pursuit of truth is a fundamental human endeavor.
+However, arriving at the truth can be challenging, as our beliefs and Continue reading The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization

 Conclusion: Two Pillars of Truth Critical thinking - a civic duty

-The Two Pillars of Truth Introduction: Two Pillars of Truth Close Pop-up all posts in this chapter We need to recognize that the pursuit of truth and the application of rigorous critical thinking are not just intellectual exercises but moral and civic responsibilities.
-Engaging in open dialogue and thoughtful conversations is crucial in this process, … Continue reading Conclusion: Two Pillars of Truth Critical thinking – a civic duty
+We must recognize that the pursuit of truth and the application of rigorous critical thinking are not merely intellectual exercises, but also moral and civic responsibilities.
+Engaging in open dialogue and thoughtful conversations is crucial in this process, as it allows us to challenge assumptions, refine our understanding, and collectively work toward more informed and ethical decisions.
+Continue reading Conclusion: Two Pillars of Truth Critical thinking – a civic duty

 Trust & Belief Formation Trust plays a critical role in forming our beliefs